lluissuros/goldenspear-simple-backend/README.md

 * The JWT are encoded with a secret key that is saved under `config/default.json`.
 The front-end needs to know the **same secret key**  in order to decode the data!

+* CORS is enabled for development to allow localhost to localhost communication

 * I learned many things doing this part.
 Actually, almost everything was quite new :)